icecream17/solver/README.md

 This uses `String.prototype.replaceAll`, so your node version must be `>=15.0.0`.

 If you're on gitpod run `nvm install 16` on each new terminal.

+Also, `@types/node` is usually on one of the latest versions.
+If this is incompatible with an earlier version of node, please post an issue.